Finding innovative housing solutions

-Working with Mencap and Bangor University we have assessed the impact both on the individuals who have moved into housing purchased using the 2013 Bond money and on their families.
+We have assessed the impact both on the individuals who have moved into housing purchased using the Bond money and on their families.

 2014 Retail Charity Bond

 GLH raised £11 million from investors which is the first charity bond listed on the London Stock Exchange’s Order Book for Retail Bonds.
-The 2014 Retail Charity Bond capital is being used to buy and adapted homes for people supported by Mencap.
+The 2014 Retail Charity Bond capital was used to buy and adapt homes for people supported by Mencap.

 2013 Social Investment Bond

-GLH’s 2013 Social Investment Bond has raised £10 million from social investors in the form of an unlisted bond.
-We have used the £10 million to buy 27 properties across the country which are now home to 99 tenants with a learning disability.
+GLH’s 2013 Social Investment Bond was redeemed in January 2018.
+This raised £10 million from social investors in the form of an unlisted bond.
+We used the £10 million to buy 25 properties across the country which are now home to 99 tenants with a learning disability.

 2003 Social Investment Bond